poroh/ersip/doc/ersip_hdr_event.md

 </code></pre>
 <br />

-Creete event header from SIP or from raw representation.
+Create Event header from SIP or from raw representation.

 <a name="param-2"></a>